 Oxygen added to the inspired air increases the amount of oxygen in the blood, and thereby increases the amount delivered to the tissue.
 Tissue hypoxia causes cell damage and death.
-Breathing, in most people, is regulated by small changes in the acid-base balance and CO2 levels.
-It takes relatively large decreases in oxygen concentration to stimulate respiration.
+Conversely, hyperoxia has been linked with worsened outcomes in acute coronary syndromes and stroke.
+Therefore, oxygen should not be viewed as a harmless drug where more is better.
+EMS personnel should add additional oxygen when hypoxia, shock or respiratory distress are present titrating to a normal pulse oximetry reading above 90%.

-- · Suspected hypoxemia or respiratory distress from any cause
+- Hypoxemia or respiratory distress

-- Acute chest or abdominal pain

-- Hypotension/shock states from any cause
+- Hypotension/shock states

-- Trauma

 - Suspected carbon monoxide poisoning

 - Obstetrical complications, childbirth

+- Pre-intubation oxygenation

-- If the patient is not breathing adequately, the treatment of choice is assisted ventilation, not just oxygen. - When pulse oximetry is available, titrate SpO2 to ≥ 90%.
-This may take some time. - Do not withhold oxygen from a COPD patient out of concerns for loss of hypoxic respiratory drive.
-This is never a concern in the prehospital setting with short transport times
+- If the patient is not breathing adequately, the treatment of choice is assisted ventilation, not just oxygen. - Do not withhold oxygen from any patient in respiratory distress, including COPD patients.